Emeritus Faculty Luncheons

 In an effort to reduce costs and paper usage, one mailing per semester will be sent via USPS announcing the upcoming programs.
 Monthly reminders will be sent via email thereafter.
-Note: To help defray the postage and materials costs, the annual (FY 13/14) dues will now be $10.
+Note: To help defray the postage and materials costs, the annual dues are $10.
 Checks should be made payable to: HSU General Faculty and sent to the University Senate Office, Humboldt State University, Arcata, CA 95521.
 You may also pay your dues at the luncheon meeting.

 If you would like to request to be added or removed from the mailing list, please call the University Senate Office (707-826-3657), or send an email to Paula Petersen (firstname.lastname@example.org).
 All retired and emeritus faculty are automatically added to the ERFA mailing list.
 Luncheon notices are sent to local zipcodes only, unless requested otherwise.
 If you wish to receive the notices via email, send your name and email to the University Senate Office.

 10 February 2015: “The Redwoods: A Documentary” presented by David Scheerer, HSU Professor of Film.